 So you’ve decided to start blogging business.

-The first step to start blogging business is to choose the niche you are going to blog about.
+The first step to start a blogging business is to choose the niche you are going to blog about.

-And the very next step is to choose domain name for your blog.
+And the very next step is to choose a domain name for your blog.

 Since 2011, I’ve bought three domains so far.

-Choosing domain name always makes me crazy.
+Choosing a domain name always makes me crazy.
 Because whenever I look for my desired domain that is already taken.

-But you shouldn’t be stuck at choosing domain name.
+But you shouldn’t be stuck at that.
 You have to try some variation depending on your blogging niche.
-I’ll share tips to choose domain name in this post.

-Before that let’s get some idea about domain.
+Before that let’s get some idea about the domain.

 What is a Domain Name?

 A Domain name is also called only domain.
 It is the address of your blog including the domain extension.

-For example, Sharpblogger is the domain name for this blog.
+For example, SharpBlogger is the domain name of this blog.

 What is The Domain Extension?